About Jason Chow

 The key to successfully creating your website is knowing the distinct purpose each needs to meet.
 In addition, some familiarity with the types of tools available can help you make the correct choices to ease your way.

-Here are some types of websites you can create;
+Below are 8 different types of websites you can create.

 Given how digital the world has become, every individual can have a portfolio website.
 These act as a public CV of sorts and are helpful whether or not you’re actively seeking a job.
 Portfolio websites are mainly to give visitors a good idea of what kind of your professional capacity.